Kathy Fazekas Englehardt

 Research

-Recent publications include a book review of Sam Baron and Kristie Miller's An Introduction to the Philosophy of Time (2021, Australasian Journal of Philosophy, 99 (1): 202-205), "The Experience of the Passage of Time" (2019, The Philosophical Forum, 50 (2): 163-189), and "Special Relativity, Multiple B-series, and the Passage of Time" (2016, American Philosophical Quarterly, 53 (3): 215-229).
-At the University of Connecticut, I wrote my dissertation, The Nature of the Passage of Time: A Defense of a Revisionist B-theoretic View of Passage, under the supervision of Crawford Elder, Donald Baxter, and Joshua Mozersky.
+Recent publications include a book review of Sam Baron and Kristie Miller’s An Introduction to the Philosophy of Time (2021, Australasian Journal of Philosophy, 99 (1): 202-205), “The Experience of the Passage of Time” (2019, The Philosophical Forum, 50 (2) 163-189), and “Special Relativity, Multiple B-Series, and the Passage of Time” (2016, American Philosophical Quarterly, 53 (3): 215-229).
+At the University of Connecticut, I wrote my dissertation, The Nature of the Passage of Time: A Defense of a Revisionist B-Theoretic View of Passage, under the supervision of Crawford Elder, Donald Baxter, and Joshua Mozersky (Queens University).